MatheusSC017/RPA_Jobs_Register/README.md

 The form extraction and register jobs method can be used separately or together to allow for reuse and customization of calls

+### Scraping Jobs and Register in the Form

+The first argument is a link to a company's website on Gupy, and if no data is provided, the SEB Group link will be used.

+The second argument is a link to the form that will be filled with the job information.

+> python main.py rpa-jobs "https://gruposeb.gupy.io/" "https://forms.office.com/r/zfipx2RFsY"

 ### Scraping Job List

 The first argument is a link to a company's website on Gupy, and if no data is provided, the SEB Group link will be used.